aigerabae/repeats_benchmarking/seqs.md

 I downloaded assembled version from https://www.ncbi.nlm.nih.gov/nuccore/CM000683.2?report=fasta

 But the raw reads are not what i wanted them to be. they are short and small.
+This is an old Sanger sequencing dataset (not modern NGS) from the Human Genome Project, stored in SRA.
+It contains just 118 reads totaling ~95k bases sequenced on an ABI 310 capillary machine by WUGSC.
+It’s very small and mostly archival — useful for historical reference, not for actual large-scale analysis.

 From what I've read I might want to download the whole dataset and then get the fraction of reads that correspond to chromosome 21.
 Might need bam file for that but I fear it might be too heavy